-- 1. Turn OFF the computer and unplug the power cord. - 2.
-Remove the onboard battery. - Move the jumper cap from pins 1-2 (default) to pins 2-3.
-Keep the cap on pins 2-3 for about 5~10 seconds, then move the cap back to pins 1-2. - 4.
-Reinstall the battery. - 5.
+- 1. Turn OFF the computer and unplug the power cord. - Move the jumper cap from pins 1-2 (default) to pins 2-3 to enable the CLRTC function. - 3.
 Plug the power cord and turn ON the computer. - Hold down the key during the boot process and enter BIOS setup to re-enter data.